Billy Dixon: Second Battle of Adobe Walls

 Dixon led the founders of Adobe Walls to the Texas Plains, where he knew bison were in abundance.
 The group of 28 men and one woman occupied the outpost of five buildings 15 miles northeast of Stinnett.

-The outpost was attacked on June 27, 1874, by a band of 700–1200 natives.
-The stand-off continued into a third day, when a group of natives were noticed less than a mile east of Adobe Walls.
-It is said that Dixon took aim with a quickly borrowed .50 Sharps buffalo rifle (as, according to his biography, he only had a .45 Sharps and felt it could not reach).
-He knocked the native man off his horse, killing him.
+The outpost was attacked on June 27, 1874, by a band of 700–1200 Comanche, Cheyenne and Kiowa.
+The stand-off continued into a third day, when a small band of Comanche scouts were noticed less than a mile east of Adobe Walls.
+It is said that Dixon took aim with a quickly borrowed .50 Sharps buffalo rifle (as, according to his biography, he only had a .44 Sharps and felt it could not reach).
+He knocked one man off his horse, killing him.
 Understanding how far the guns could fire, the natives then withdrew and left the settlement alone.
 Dixon’s shot was measured at over 1,500 yards, earning him a position on the list of longest recorded sniper kills.

 Dixon stated in his biography that it was a "scratch shot".